FREE SHIPPING on orders over $75 International: over $250

 Zang Cha (藏茶) is, in fact, a Hei Cha (黑茶) – a kind of post-fermented tea from China.
 It had many names that changed with time: Wu Cha (乌茶 – black tea), Bian Cha (边茶 – border tea), or Da Cha (大茶 – big tea).

 Tibetan tea is made from more mature tea leaves.
 The picking standard for it includes a bud and up to five leaves.
 Modern-day processing includes typical steps for producing Hei Cha – fixing, rolling, wet piling (Wo Dui – 渥堆), drying, steaming, pressing, and finally, aging.
-While the processing method changed over time, some believe it is, namely, Tibetan tea, that precedes all other types of Hei Cha and served as a model for all subsequent Hei Cha production and processing in other areas of China.
+While the processing method changed over time, some believe it is, namely, Tibetan tea, that precedes all other types of Hei Cha and served as a model for all subsequent Hei Cha production and processing in other areas of China, though places like Hunan, Guangxi, and Yunnan developed their own independent dark-tea techniques.

 Tibetan tea processing includes 5 stages and a total of 32 processing steps.
-The aging period alone requires a minimum of 6 months.
+The traditional production cycle for Ya’an Tibetan tea takes about 6 months, after which the tea is usually aged for several years (often 3 years or more) before it is sold.
 Some claim its production process is the most intricate and time-consuming among all tea types.

 At the beginning of 2008, the Chinese Ministry of Culture declared Ya'an Tibetan tea production skills as a national intangible cultural heritage.